 The first thing nobody mentions is the delivery.
 In my head, I had this romanticized vision of a wax-sealed envelope arriving in my mailbox, containing a charcoal drawing on heavy parchment.
 Reality check: this is the internet.
 Almost every service delivers via email as a digital file.
 You’re going to get a notification on your phone while you’re in the middle of a boring Zoom meeting or grocery shopping at Wegmans, and suddenly you’re staring at your future husband’s face while deciding between almond milk and oat milk.

-When I tried Soulmate Sketch 2.0, which is basically the budget-friendly 'quick fix' of the bunch, it landed in my inbox so fast I barely had time to finish the episode of The Traitors I was watching.
+When I tried /rec/alt-2 recently—which is basically the budget-friendly 'quick fix' of the bunch—it landed in my inbox so fast I barely had time to finish the episode of whatever reality show I was binging.
 It’s efficient, but it lacks that 'mystical' buildup.
 If you’re looking for a quick thrill without spending your whole grocery budget, that’s your move, but don't expect a physical canvas to show up on your doorstep.
+For a better idea of what to expect timeline-wise, you can check out my post on how long these sketches actually take to arrive.

 2. The Descriptions Are Often the Best Part